subsquid/docs/docs/basics/schema-file/entities.md

 # Entities

 Entities are defined by root-level GraphQL types decorated with `@entity`.
-The entity names and the properties are expected to be camelCased and are converted into snake_cased database tables and columns.
+Names and properties of entities are expected to be camelCased.
+They are converted into snake_case for use as database table and column names.
 The primary key column is always mapped to the entity field of a special `ID` type.
 Non-nullable fields are marked with an exclamation mark (`!`) and are nullable otherwise.

 The following [scalar types](https://graphql.org/learn/schema/#scalar-types) are supported by the `schema.graphql` dialect: